Every day, 99.co takes a piece of property jargon and demystifies it. Today, we’re looking at the Income Weighted Average Age (IWAA):

 Before we get into it, you need to know about the LTV

 For the IWAA to make sense to you, you first need to understand the concept of the LTV.
 As a quick summary, the LTV ratio determines how much money you can borrow to buy your house.
-An LTV of 75 per cent, for example, means that you can borrow up to 75 per cent of the price or value of your house (whichever is lower).
+An LTV of 80%, for example, means that you can borrow up to 80% cent of the price or value of your house (whichever is lower).

 The LTV ratio is affected by a number of factors.
 One of these is your age, and the loan tenure:

-For a loan tenure exceeding 30 years (the maximum is 35 years), your LTV will drop to 55 per cent.
+- For a loan tenure exceeding 30 years (the maximum is 35 years), your LTV will drop to 55%.

-If your age plus the loan tenure exceeds the retirement age of 65, your LTV will also drop to 55 per cent.
+- If your age plus the loan tenure exceeds the retirement age of 65, your LTV will also drop to 55%.

 This can result in a massive cash outlay.
 For example:

-Say you’re buying a condo at $1.5 million (assume the valuation matches the price).
-Under normal circumstances, you would be looking at a down payment of at least $375,000.
+Say you’re buying a condo at S$1.5 million (assume the valuation matches the price).
+Under normal circumstances, you would be looking at a downpayment of at least S$300,000.

 But say your loan tenure is 30 years, and your current age is 40.
-Your age plus your loan tenure (40 + 30) takes you beyond the retiremet age of 65.
-As a result, your minimum down payment becomes a stunning $675,000.
+Your age plus your loan tenure (40 + 30) takes you beyond the retirement age of 65.
+As a result, your minimum down payment becomes a stunning S$675,000.

 This is where many people get a co-borrower, and IWAA matters